ClickHouse/ClickHouse/docs/en/operations/query-cache.md

 - functions which depend on the environment: [`currentUser()`](../sql-reference/functions/other-functions.md#other_functions-currentUser), [`queryID()`](../sql-reference/functions/other-functions.md#other_functions-queryID),
   [`getMacro()`](../sql-reference/functions/other-functions.md#other_functions-getMacro) etc.
-Caching of non-determinstic functions can be forced regardless using setting [query_cache_store_results_of_queries_with_nondeterministic_functions](settings/settings.md#query-cache-store-results-of-queries-with-nondeterministic-functions).
+Caching of non-deterministic functions can be forced regardless using setting [query_cache_store_results_of_queries_with_nondeterministic_functions](settings/settings.md#query-cache-store-results-of-queries-with-nondeterministic-functions).

 Finally, entries in the query cache are not shared between users due to security reasons.
 For example, user A must not be able to bypass a